 \section{Gate-based linear optical circuits}

 To compare the effectiveness of the two schemes shown in Fig.~\ref{fig:fig_1}, we first consider previously known approaches to accomplish the task by linear optics.
-To the best of our knowledge there are only two such programmable quantum circuits that can generate an arbitrary two-qubit state shown in Fig.~\ref{fig:fig_3}.
-A specific state $|\Phi(\alpha)\rangle$ is produced by setting proper values of the gate's variable parameters.
-The basic difference between these circuits is in the type of the entangling gate used.
-Namely, the circuit shown in Fig.~\ref{fig:fig_3}a produces entanglement between the qubits by the static CZ-gate while a variable single-qubit gate performs rotation around the $y$-axis of the Bloch sphere:
+To the best of our knowledge there are only two such programmable quantum circuits that can generate the arbitrary two-qubit state shown in Fig.~\ref{fig:fig_2}.
+A specific state $|\Phi(\alpha)\rangle$ is produced by the setting of proper values of the gate's variable parameters.
+The basic difference between these circuits is in the type of entangling gate used.
+Namely, the circuit shown in Fig.~\ref{fig:fig_2}(a) produces entanglement between the qubits by the static controlled $Z$ ({ CZ}) gate while a variable single-qubit gate performs rotation around the $y$ axis of the Bloch sphere,

-which is applied to the control qubit before the CZ-gate.
-The value $\varphi$ is a variable parameter and $\hat{\sigma}_y$ is the Pauli operator.
-Parameter $\varphi$ defines the degree of entanglement for the generated state: to generate state $|\Phi(\alpha)\rangle$ one sets $\varphi=-2\alpha$.
+which is applied to the control qubit before the { CZ} gate. $\varphi$ is a variable parameter and $\hat{\sigma}_y$ is the Pauli operator. $\varphi$ defines the degree of entanglement for the generated state: to generate state $|\Phi(\alpha)\rangle$, one sets $\varphi=-2\alpha$.
 Notice that the entangling gate in this circuit is static, i.e. it performs transformations irrespective of the target state.

-Fig.~\ref{fig:fig_3}b shows another approach to two-qubit states generation, in which the variable CPHASE-gate is used to entangle the qubits.
-Thus the entanglement degree is controlled directly by the two-qubit gate rather than by the variable single-qubit rotation as in the circuit in Fig.~\ref{fig:fig_3}a.
+Fig.~\ref{fig:fig_2}(b) shows another approach to two-qubit-state generation, in which the variable controlled-phase { CPHASE}-gate is used to entangle the qubits.
+Here, the entanglement degree is controlled directly by the two-qubit gate rather than by the variable single-qubit rotation as in the circuit in Fig.~\ref{fig:fig_2}a.
 This gate performs the following transformation of logic qubits:

-where $\varphi$ is the variable parameter taking values in the range from $0$ to $\pi$ corresponding to the identity (non-entangling) and the CZ operation, respectively.
-To generate $|\Phi(\alpha)\rangle$ one sets $\varphi=4\alpha$.
-As a result, the success probability of the corresponding linear optical circuit is expected to vary with $\alpha$.
+where $\varphi$ is a variable parameter taking values in the range from $0$ to $\pi$, corresponding to the identity (nonentangling) and the { CZ} operation, respectively.
+To generate $|\Phi(\alpha)\rangle$, one sets the gate parameter $\varphi$ equal to $4\alpha$.

-Recalling that the single-qubit operations are deterministic in the dual-rail encoding, in linear optical implementations the success probability does not change with $\alpha$ in the circuit shown in Fig.~\ref{fig:fig_3}a and varies with $\alpha$ in the circuit shown in Fig.~\ref{fig:fig_3}b.
+Ssingle-qubit operations are deterministic in the dual-rail encoding and, therefore, in linear optical implementations the success probability does not change with $\alpha$ in the circuit shown in Fig.~\ref{fig:fig_2}(a).
+However, as will be clear from the examples that follow, the generation-success probability of the { CPHASE} gate--based circuit shown in Fig.~\ref{fig:fig_2}(b) depends on $\alpha$.